waxx567/Dell/62203768/cs50ai/4Learning/NOTES.md

 such that once you know some sequence of good actions that leads you to some sort of reward, our agent can just follow those instructions, follow the experience that it has learned.
-We didn't tell the agent what the goal was.
+`We didn't tell the agent what the goal was.`
-We didn't tell the agent where the punishments were.
-But the agent can begin to learn from this experience and learn to begin to perform these sorts of tasks better in the future.
-And so let's now try to formalize this idea-- formalize the idea that we would like to be able to learn in this state, taking this action, is that a good thing or a bad thing.
+`We didn't tell the agent where the punishments were.` `But the agent can begin to learn from this experience` `and learn to begin to perform these sorts of tasks better in the future.` And so let's now try to formalize this idea-- formalize the idea that we would like to be able to learn in this state, taking this action, is that a good thing or a bad thing.
 There are lots of different models for reinforcement learning.
 We're just going to look at one of them today.
-And the one that we're going to look at is a method known as Q learning.
+And the one that we're going to look at is a method known as
+### Q learning
+`method for learning a function Q(s, a), estimate of` `the value of performing action a in state s`
 And what Q learning is all about is about learning a function, a function Q, that takes inputs s and a, where s is a state and a is an action that you take in that state.